-Are you one of those boaters that gets seasick?
-Have you tried various medicines and they only make you feel worse?
+Do you get seasick or are you afraid of getting seasick?
 How about the technique where you plug one ear and close one eye?
-Read on for a unique seasickness solution for sailors.
+Read on for a drug-free unique seasickness solution for sailors that actually works.

 I’m Kim and I’m here to help make your passages more enjoyable and your boating life more amazing.

 So what is the seasickness solution for sailors?

 It’s to have options, test all the options and discover what works best.
 By knowing all the options available you can systematically try each one to determine what’s going to work for you.

 That would be my standard logical response.